 - Ensure the diet is fully balanced with adequate trace elements.

 - Tame and friendly pigs perform better and are more profitable.

 - Taming is best done by gentle handling young pigs at feeding time, laying your hands on their backs, talking to them in low tones, and stroking and scratching them.

-- The best areas to touch are behind the ears, shoulders, along the back and down their sides.
+- The best areas to touch are behind the ears, shoulders, and along the back, and down their sides.

 - Complete taming can be done in 2-3 weeks.

 - Mature wild pigs that are aggressive may never tame.